Verification and Quality Signals

 The current public model is:

-• Light notebooks are classified for full execution and validation in CI through papermill.
+• Light notebooks are classified for full execution and validation in CI through papermill, as part of the same workflow’s docs-notebook gate.

 • Heavy notebooks are kept in CI, but the policy describes them as nbval --nbval-lax checks rather than guaranteed full execution.